The KCKCC Choral and Vocal Jazz Program

 Meet the Director

 Mr. Stafford maintains a high profile as a composer, arranger, and performer.
-Recent musical activities have included appearing as a bass vocalist with Kansas City ensemble, such as, the Spire Chamber Ensemble, back-up artist for Ben Folds and the St. Louis Symphony, publishing choral works through the Roger Dean Company and Sound Music Publications.
+Recent musical activities have included appearing as a bass vocalist with Kansas City ensembles, such as, the KC VITAS Chamber Choir and Spire Chamber Ensemble, back-up artist for Ben Folds and the St. Louis Symphony, publishing choral works through the Roger Dean Company and Sound Music Publications.
 His composition, Humanity, I Love You, was recorded and released through First Step Records in 2013.
 His other choral and chamber music has been performed throughout North America and Europe.
 The University of Oregon's Waging Peace Through Singing, an international competition for choral music on the theme of peace, has recognized his work.
 He has also received recognition from other organizations such as American Society of Composers, Authors, and Publishers, the Society of Composers Inc. (both national and regional conferences), the National Federation of Music Clubs, Electronic Music Midwest, and Primavera En La Habana 2004 (Spring in Havana) International Electroacoustic Music Festival in Havana, Cuba.
 He was selected as a finalist for the IV Edition Pierre Schaeffer International Competition of Computer Music in Italy.
 In addition, members of the Detroit Symphony Orchestra, New York New Music Ensemble, the Hradec Kralove Men's Chorus (Czech Republic), the Gregg Smith Singers, Chicago A cappella, the New York Treble Singers and the Anti-Social New Music Ensemble (New York City) had performed his music.